Sokollu Mustafa Pasha: Death

 In 1578, lightning struck a gunpowder storage (baruthane) at the royal castle at Buda.
-The resulting explosion destroyed a part of the city and caused a significant loss of lives, livestock and artillery.
+The resulting explosion destroyed a part of the city and caused significant loss of life, livestock and artillery.
 The disaster was blamed on Sokollu Mustafa Pasha who was sentenced to be executed by the Sublime Porte.
-This decision was influenced by court intrigue as rivals of Grand Vizier Sokollu Mehmed Pasha sought to discredit and eliminate the influential Sokollu family following the death of Selim II who was their ultimate benefactor.
+This decision was influenced by court intrigue as rivals of the Grand Vizier sought to discredit and eliminate the influential Sokollu family following the death of Selim II who was their ultimate benefactor.
 An alternative account, also emphasizing the role of court intrigue, provides that Sokollu Mustafa fell out of favour and was ultimately executed following his refusal to marry a sister of Murad III.

 On September 30, 1578, a corps of 23 soldiers arrived at Gellért Hill and proceeded to the governor's palace on the Danube River.
 Sokollu Mustafa Pasha was apprehended and executed with a silk cord.